Minnesota Court Records

 Depending on the court rules in the locality, the petitioner might be required to send in more paperwork than the ones stated above.
 Interested persons are to check with their county’s clerk of courts to confirm the types of forms needed to start the divorce process.
 A respondent receiving the other party’s petition should prepare what is called an “answer & verification.”
 This is where the respondent states whatever part of the petition is unacceptable.

-Couples are advised against signing oaths, affidavits, or statements until a notary is present.
+Generally, couples are advised against signing oaths, affidavits, or statements until a notary is present.
 While completing the divorce forms, both parties should be thorough in replying to the questions.
 It is advisable to fill in such forms on the computer.
 However, if that is not available, the individual should print or write legibly.

 Do I need a Reason for Divorce in Minnesota?